Lotus-Petal-Architecture/lotus_generated_examples/lotus3D/DeveloperNotesMain.md

+Right now what we have is a somewhat cleaner but still not entirely automated way to import data from a local CSV file into a new Lotus Chart.

+I am leaving the February 2024 CPI data as sample data.
+The resulting 3D visualization is saved in the folder at lotus3D/source/data_view/index.html.

-Right now what we have is a somewhat cleaner but still fairly labor-intensive way to import data into a new Lotus Chart.
-I would estimate the time to massage and prep a new spreadsheet file to work with the current Python generator script at somewhere between 1-3 hours.
-I am leaving the CPI data as sample data.
-If you try it out with a new CSV, you would need to modify the filter features [getActiveLinks] in the js modules in order to get the chart to render correctly.
-Links are also disabled from the chart lines, because there are no custom URLs available from this dataset.
+I would estimate the time to massage and prep a new spreadsheet file to work with the current Python generator script at 1-2 hours.
+If you try it out with a new CSV, you would need to modify the filter logic [getActiveLinks] in the js modules in order to get the chart to render correctly.
+Links are also currently disabled on the chart lines, because there are no custom URLs available for this dataset.

+Please note that the Lotus Chart does in fact worth great with dynamic APIs.
+You can see two such implementations (YouTube, CoinMarketCap) at https://web.lotus.fm/examples.

-The Lotus Chart also works great with dynamic APIs... it's just that most interesting live data streams cost money.
-If you have a real world use case for this functionality, or would like to try it out, please message me!
+If you have an idea for how to use this functionality (whether static or dynamic) in the real world, or would just like help trying it out, please message me!

 TO DO: